Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ### Methods

 Contains a method for every vanilla block.
-Every method is in camelCase.
+Every technique is in camelCase.
 Example:

 ▸ **air**(): [_Block_](#interfacesblock)